livey/machine-learning-checklist/deep-learning-QA.md

    * why use CNN
      * parameter sharing (one filter should be universal useful on any part of the image)
      * sparsity of connection (receptive field is limitted)
-   * size of feature map (w' = floor((W+2p-k)/s + 1)
    * receptive field
    * stride v.s. pooling
-     * large kernel size with stride do convolution and downsampling the same time
+     * large kernel size with stride do convolution and downsampling at the same time
      * pooling: reduce the dimension and get better gradient back-propagration while loss more informaiton
    * convolutional kernels
      * size of feature map (w' = floor((W+2p-k)/s + 1)
      * receptive field
      * [types of kernels](https://towardsdatascience.com/types-of-convolution-kernels-simplified-f040cb307c37)
         * 1, 2, 3 D kernels
-        * Transposed convolution
+        * transposed convolution
-        * Seperable convolution
+        * seperable convolution
-        * Dilate convolution
+        * dilate convolution
           * expand the receptive field
-        - Deformable convolution
+        - deformable convolution
       * small kernels v.s. large kernels
         - small -> less parameters
         - stacked small -> similar perception field as large kernels, less parameters while similar performance
         - computational efficiency
       - [ ] kernel dimension is an odd number
-        * the output and central pixel is sysmetric to ambient serrounding
+        * the output and central pixel is sysmetric to its ambient serrounding
       * 1x1 kernel
         * reduce dimension
         * channel information sharing